pivotal/docs-tap/getting-started/air-gap-workload.hbs.md

 ## <a id="create-workload"></a>Create a workload from Git

-To create a workload from Git through https, follow these steps:
+To create a workload from Git through HTTPS, follow these steps:

-1. Create a secret in your developer namespace with the caFile that matches the `gitops_ssh_secret` name in tap_values:
+1. Create a secret in your developer namespace with the `caFile` that matches the `gitops_ssh_secret` name in the `tap_values.yaml` file:

     ```console
     kubectl create secret generic custom-ca --from-file=caFile=CA_PATH -n NAMESPACE